What is Buprenorphine?

 In October 2002 the FDA approved the first two prescription bup medications for the treatment of opioid addiction; Subutex® (bup) and Suboxone® (bup/nx).
 Since 2009 the FDA approved generic bup and bup/nx sublingual tablets, the brand-name bup/nx sublingual tablet called Zubsolv® and a buccal film bup/nx product called Bunavail™.
 Both Suboxone and Subutex tablets were discontinued and replaced with Suboxone Film® which is a bup/nx sublingual film.

-The only reason for the addition of naloxone is to reduce the risk of misuse of full agonist opioids by injection.
+The only reason for the addition of naloxone is to discourage misuse by injection.
 If the bup/nx combination is injected, the naloxone can help cause immediate withdrawal symptoms in opioid-physically dependent people.
 However, naloxone is poorly absorbed sublingually.
 Therefore, when taken as directed, very little naloxone enters the blood.
 Normally, patients are unaffected by the presence of it, and it is considered clinically insignificant.
 Buprenorphine itself can cause withdrawal in physically dependent people misusing full agonist opioids.
 Naloxone may only slightly attenuate the effects of buprenorphine if misused by injection.

 Isn't buprenorphine just switching one addiction for another?